plumvillage/newsletter/src/en/articles/sr-dao-nghiem--poems.md

 allowing me to be what I am today.<br/>
 Gratitude for the beauty of life.</p></div>

-Written in 2003.
-A week before we ordain we have a ceremony formally requesting to receive the ten novice precepts.
+Written in 2003. <br/>

+    A week before we ordain, we have a ceremony formally requesting to receive the ten novice precepts.
 During this ceremony we offer a rose to Thay and to our spiritual ancestors.
 This poem expresses how I felt during that ceremony, my deep aspiration and the love in my being.
 </div>

 <article class="article-snow-falling-autumn">